Regions :: North America :: U.S.

 Acrylic emulsions maker splits off from Saiden Chemical

 Saiden Chemical’s (Tokyo) acrylic emulsion polymers subsidiary in the United States has split off from its parent company in a buyout by local management.
 The new company will be called STI Polymer and will continue to produce and market its acrylic emulsion polymer products.
-Terms of the transaction were not disclosed.
-STI Polymer consists of one manufacturing facility, which opened in 2001, in Sanford, NC.
-The company will also retain a technical support agreement with Saiden, providing access to the former parent’s R&D capabilities.
-“We...
+The company consists of one manufacturing facility in Sanford, NC, which opened in 2001.
+The company will also retain a technical support agreement with Saiden Chemical, providing access to the former parent’s R&D capabilities.
+Terms of the transaction were not disclosed...

 This information is only available to Chemical Week subscribers.